 Things To Do in Spring

-As spring progresses with nature providing a show that’s on display everywhere you look in Spokane, the local wine community has something new to share as well.
 The Cork District’s Spring Release Wine Weekend occurs each Mother’s Day weekend and debuts over 20 new wines from Spokane’s very own collection of wineries.
-With all of the more than 15 wine producers in the Cork District opening their doors for tastings, tours, entertainment and special offers.
+With all of the more than 15 wine producers in the Cork District opening their doors for tastings, tours, entertainment, and special offers.

-The Spokane event to top all Spokane events, makes its much anticipated yearly appearance in May.
-Celebrating the area’s beautiful spring lilacs, the culmination comes in the form of the Armed Forces Torchlight Parade featuring floats, marching bands, dancers, and military units from the Intermountain Northwest; however, there are plenty of events leading up to the parade as well.
+Celebrating the area’s beautiful spring lilacs, the culmination comes in the form of the nation's largest Armed Forces Torchlight Parade featuring floats, marching bands, dancers, and military units from the Spokane region; however, there are plenty of events leading up to the parade as well.

 Spring is the perfect time to explore the 120 parks in the Spokane region.
 Be sure to visit the Lilac Garden at Manito Park where Spokane’s very own lilac, the Syringa Spokane, can be viewed.
 Along with the double pink hybrid lilac, visitors can view 23 distinct species of lilacs in all their springtime grandeur.